-In order to progress in the program, the student must maintain an overall GPA of 3.0.
+To progress in the program, the student must maintain a GPA of 3.0 or better each semester.
 Students must demonstrate a safe level of practice at all times in order to remain and progress in the program.
-Clinical performance may be evaluated on a satisfactory/unsatisfactory basis.

 Students must have all grades of "I" or "IP" removed on prerequisite courses before progressing into subsequent courses.